 Diagnosis of NAFLD & NASH

-Doctors use your medical history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).
+Doctors use your medical history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease (NAFLD)—including nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH).

-Your doctor will ask if you have a history of health conditions that make you more likely to develop NAFLD and NASH, such as
+Your doctor will ask if you have a history of health conditions or diseases that make you more likely to develop NAFLD, such as